 TRANSIT TIMES TO AND FROM ASIA

-When planning an ocean freight shipment, it is essential to consider the transit times involved when shipping to and from Asia.
-The times listed below are the average transit times to countries in Southeast Asia and the Far East, such as China, India, and Vietnam.
+When planning an ocean freight shipment, it is essential to consider the transit times involved.
+Below are the average transit times to countries in Southeast Asia and the Far East, such as China, India, and Vietnam.

-Please note that these times are average estimations, but actual shipping times may vary, depending on the number of transits, the ports, shipping lines, and whether the shipment is an import or export.
+These times are average estimations, but actual shipping times may vary, depending on the number of transits, ports, shipping lines, and whether the shipment is an import or export.

 TRANSIT TIME FROM SPAIN TO ASIA